HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_plan.rst

 1.Create an account
 -------------------

-1.1 Download the TopValue wallet
+1.1 Download TopValue wallet
 ~~~~~~~~~~~~~~~~~~~

 Method 1：Open the link in your mobile browser：https://custody.chainup.com/appDownload/

-Method 2：Use WeChat to scan the code to open the link to download:
+Method 2：Use WeChat to scan the QR code for download:

 .. image:: images/QR.png
    :width: 200px